 - Keep track of your 0-60 mph times.

-- The original adapter by BAFX Products is more stable, has faster data transfer rate, should not have any issues.
+- The original adapter by BAFX Products is more stable, has a faster data transfer rate, and should not have any issues.

 Average Cost $99

 ScanTool Bluetooth adapter will turn your Android smartphone or Windows PC into a scanner.
 Sorry Apple iPhone users, this is not for you.
-If you would like a compatible adapter made by ScanTool check out the OBDLink MX Wi-Fi.
-Comes with it’s own software but can also be used with the app of your choice.
-It supports all OBD-2 protocols plus it supports SW-CAN an MS-CAN protocols.
+If you would like a compatible adapter made by ScanTool, check out the OBDLink MX Wi-Fi.
+Comes with its own software but can also be used with the app of your choice.
+It supports all OBD-2 protocols, plus it supports SW-CAN and MS-CAN protocols.